delaford/game/README.md

 > If you want to debug, type `npm run ndb`. `ndb` is Google Chrome's Node Debugging tool which allows Node.js programs to be easily debugged and see all its context and variables.
 Highly recommended for a much easier time.

 Now you may visit `http://localhost:8080` to login and start developing!

+For a better time, make sure to join the [Discord channel](https://discord.gg/vTp2SW) to talk to other developers for help and exclusive dicussions!

 ## Contributing